 Sorry about the long miso ramble, but I hope you find that little bit of kitchen information helpful for other cooking adventures too!

-Please note, the size and thickness of the salmon fillets affects cooking time.
+Finally, please note, the size and thickness of the salmon fillets affects cooking time.
 I tend to use thick salmon fillets (around 1 inch thick or evenly slightly more at their thickest) weighing 175-200 grams each.
 If your fillets are small and/or thin cooking time may only be 15-20 minutes.

 - 1 tbsp white miso paste (shiro miso)